dgmstuart/swing-out-london/app/views/website/_about_me.html.md

 The site was handed over to a team of volunteers when Duncan left the city and this team continue to maintain the listings.
-If you'd like to get in touch with us team, please send an email to [swingoutlondon@gmail.com](mailto:swingoutlondon@gmail.com).
+If you'd like to get in touch with us, please send an email to [swingoutlondon@gmail.com](mailto:swingoutlondon@gmail.com).